-15. [10 points]: Which of the following statements about this protocol are correct?
-(Circle True or False for each choice.)

-A. True / False The pre\master\secret prevents replay.

-Answer: True or False.
-We accepted either answer because it could be interpreted differently.

-B. True / False The client and server exchange the master\secret, in addition to the random numbers that each generates for randomclient and randomserver.

-Answer: False.
-They do not exchange the master\key.
-Each generates it separately and uses it.

-C. True / False The master\secret, in conjunction with randomclient and randomserver, are used to generate the keys that the client and server use for message authentication, message confidentiality, and as initialization vectors for block chaining.
+- 15. [10 points]: Which of the following statements about this protocol are correct?
+(Circle True or False for each choice.) - A. True / False The pre_master_secret prevents replay. - B. True / False The client and server exchange the master_secret, in addition to the random numbers that each generates for randomclient and randomserver. - C. True / False The master_secret, in conjunction with randomclient and randomserver, are used to generate the keys that the client and server use for message authentication, message confidentiality, and as initialization vectors for block chaining. - D. True / False Because message 8 is not included in the MAC computation in message 9, the order of their delivery does not matter. - E. True / False The protocol shown above authenticates both the client to the server and the server to the client.

-Answer: True.

-D. True / False Because message 8 is not included in the MAC computation in message 9, the order of their delivery does not matter.

-Answer: False.
-Message 8 must precede message 9, because both ends have to agree that they have changed the cypher suite, for 9 to be useful.

-E. True / False The protocol shown above authenticates both the client to the server and the server to the client.

-Answer: False.
-This protocol only authenticates the server.